Cardinality Estimation of Subgraph Matching: A Filtering-Sampling Approach: Candidate Filtering

 In this paper, we propose novel safety conditions for stronger filtering.
 We propose the Triangle Safety and Four-Cycle Safety which consider cyclic substructures.
 We extend the ESIC condition suggested by \VC~\cite{VCSubgraphMatching} to Edge Bipartite Safety, increasing the filtering power while maintaining the same time complexity.

-\paragraph{Triangle Safety} Refinement methods in \cite{DAF, VEQ, CFLMatch} are completely oblivious to cyclic substructures, despite the fact that we are often interested in dense queries with many cycles in the realistic use cases of subgraph matching or counting problems such as social network analysis or bioinformatics \cite{DenseSubgraph}.
-While finding all cycles is itself an NP-hard problem, using small cycles can thus greatly increase the filtering power.
+\paragraph{Triangle Safety} Filtering methods in \cite{DAF, VEQ, CFLMatch, VCSubgraphMatching} did not utilize cyclic substructures, i.e., triangles and 4-cycles in the query graph.
+While finding all cycles is itself an NP-hard problem, using small cycles can greatly increase the filtering power without taking excessive time.